thatblindgeye/ConditionTracker/ConditionTracker/README.md

 This will send to chat a list of conditions and their descriptions depending on how the command is called.
 If one or more tokens are selected, any conditions affecting the selected tokens will be sent to chat.
 If no tokens are selected, all conditions currently set in the `ConditionTracker.conditions` state will be sent to chat.

 If any conditions are passed in as options to the command, e.g. `!ct conditions|blinded, deafened`, the specified conditions will be sent to chat.
 This is the default behavior when options are passed in, even if a token is selected.

+### Tooltip

+`!ct tooltip|<true or false>`

+This will update the `showTooltip` state, which determine's each token's `show_tooltip` property.
+When the campaign loads and when a token is added to the tabletop, if the token's `show_tooltip` property does not match the value stored in state, the property's value will be updated to match.
+By default the value in state is `true`.

 ## ConditionTracker Config